 Daylight

-The average length of the day in August is 12h and 49min.
+In August, the average length of the day is 12h and 49min.

-On the first day of the month, sunrise is at 6:22 am and sunset at 7:25 pm.
-On the last day of August, in Cozumel, sunrise is at 6:31 am and sunset at 7:03 pm EST.
+On the first day of August, sunrise is at 6:22 am and sunset at 7:25 pm.
+On the last day of the month, sunrise is at 6:31 am and sunset at 7:03 pm EST.

 Sunshine

-The average sunshine in August in Cozumel is 7.2h.
+In Cozumel, the average sunshine in August is 7.2h.

 UV index

 April through August, with an average maximum UV index of 12.
-A UV Index estimate of 11, and higher, represents an ultimate health vulnerability from exposure to the Sun's UV radiation for the average person.
+A UV Index estimate of 11, and higher, represents an excessive health risk from unsafe exposure to UV radiation for the average person.

-Note: The daily high UV index of 12 during August translates into the following recommendations:
+Note: The maximum UV index, 12 during August, leads to the following recommendations: